What is Seido Karate?

 The School of the Sincere Way

-We present here a brief outline of Seido Karate.
+We present here a brief outline of the history and lineage of Seido Karate.
 More information is available at the World Seido Karate Organization Home Page, and in the books Karate:Technique and Spirit; The Human Face of Karate; One Day, One Lifetime; and Karate Kyohan, by Grandmaster Tadashi Nakamura.

 Seido Karate was founded in 1976 by Kaicho (Chairman) Tadashi Nakamura.